-This is the start of finding your Agile model, your “Why” – what has led you to consider Agile and what do you hope to get out of the transformation?
+This, your "why", is the start of finding your Agile model.
+What has led you to consider Agile and what do you hope to get out of the transformation?
 Speed?
 Productivity?
 Team engagement?
 Improved customer interactions?
-NPS?
+Net Promoter Score?
 Growth?
-What problem are you solving for?
+What problem are you trying to solve?

 For us at Spark we set about using Agile methods to enhance three areas of our business model: